Carpal tunnel syndrome

 The carpal tunnel, and its surrounding ligaments, nerves, and tendons

-CTS is a condition where pressure on one of the nerves to the hand (known as the median nerve) causes feelings of uncomfortable pins and needles in the hand and in more severe cases, numbness and weakness.
+CTS is a condition where pressure is placed on the nerves to the hand (known as the median nerve).
+This pressure causes feelings of:

 The median nerve runs from the neck, down the arm, and through a tunnel at the wrist (the carpal tunnel) and into the hand.
 The carpal tunnel is formed by the wrist bones in a ‘u’ shape and a wide ligament that sits across the top to the roof of the tunnel.